 Protect Your Loved Ones, Develop a Plan

-Often through multi-generational meetings, Mr. Ward counsels clients and their families on decisions necessary to properly protect themselves and their assets.
+Often through multi-generational meetings, Mr. Ward counsels clients looking for estate planning in Gilroy and their families on decisions necessary to properly protect themselves and their assets.
 Mr. Ward uses estate planning techniques designed to protect clients and their loved ones and properly transfer what oftentimes took a lifetime to build.
 Proper planning of the transfer of assets entails considerable discussion and review of the options and alternatives that are available to achieve the client’s wishes.
 For many clients, a degree of flexibility in the planning best suits their needs.
 While we may assume some things based upon statistical averages, there are always the cases that don’t follow the standard statistical pattern.
 Proper estate planning needs to take this into account.

 What is Estate Planning?